creative-tutorials/hashtag/README.md

 ## ⚠Report an Issue

-If you're facing issues or getting serious error message, You can fill [report the issue](https://github.com/creative-tutorials/hashtag/issues/new/choose) you're facing
+If you're facing issues any certain issue with the app, you can kindly [report the issue](https://github.com/creative-tutorials/hashtag/issues/new/choose) you're facing

 > **Note**: Please use the bug report issue template to report a certain issue you have with the application, and will try all best to make sure it gets resolved